pantheon-systems/documentation/source/content/guides/php/03-settings-php.md

 ### Can I delete the default.settings.php file?

-Yes, but only if at least one other file (e.g. `settings.php`) is present within the `sites/default` directory.
+Yes, but only if at least one other file (for example, `settings.php`) is present within the `sites/default` directory.
 Otherwise, the existing symlink to `sites/default/files` will be invalid.

 ### How can I write logic based on the Pantheon server environment?

 Depending on your use case, there are three possibilities:

 - For web only actions, like redirects, check for the existence of `$_ENV['PANTHEON_ENVIRONMENT']`.
 If it exists, it will contain a string with the current environment (Dev, Test, Live, or Multidev environment names if they are present).
-See our [redirects](/domains/#redirect-to-https-and-the-primary-domain) guide for examples.
+Refer to our [Redirects](/domains/#redirect-to-https-and-the-primary-domain) guide for examples.

   <Alert title="Note" type="info">